mhtess/bdappl2018/chapters/3-simpleModels.md

 However, it might take an extremely long amount of time to do so (for example, if your observed data is statistically unlikely given your prior).
 Current research in computer science is trying to figure out more and better ways of getting to a posterior distribution.

-Probabilistic programming languages provide a useful abstraction barrier that (often) let's the data analyst worry less about the algorithm to get the posterior.
-This abstraction lets the scientist specify her *generative model of the data* (including: priors, linking function), and the data, and returns to her the posterior.
+Probabilistic programming languages provide a useful abstraction barrier that (often) allows the data analyst to worry less about the algorithm to get the posterior.
+This abstraction lets the scientist specify their *generative model of the data* (including: priors, linking function), and the data, and returns to her the posterior.
 In WebPPL, this abstraction is accomplished by the built-in function `Infer()`.

 ~~~~
 var priorDistribution = Uniform({a:0, b:1});